 I love my stash so there isn’t any real guilt😉

 Good fabric is like good wine, it needs some maturing time, plus it’s not really my fault.
 During winter Wellington is cold and wool takes up a lot of space, so does sweat-shirting and who could have said no to those awesome foxes?!

 My linings and interfacings are also in a plastic bin under my cutting table but they don’t count as stash…there might some more wool “maturing” at the bottom of that bin too…

 My patterns live in a filing cabinet.
 It was a great find at the Balcatta Transfer Station in Perth, a kind of recycling/dump-what-you-don’t-want rubbish place.
 It cost me $40 and it was originally a sad grey colour but several cans of spray paint fixed that.
 Indie patterns in the top, drawer Big Four next drawer down, magazine pattern inserts below that and drawer #4 is empty.

-My overlocker is Betsy, a Bernina 1150MDA and she is also amazing, almost as amazing as my newest (modern) machine, Josephine, a Janome Coverpro 1000CPX Coverstitch, which you can read all about here.
+My overlocker is a Bernina 1150MDA and she is also amazing, almost as amazing as my newest (modern) machine, a Janome Coverpro 1000CPX Coverstitch, which you can read all about here.

-They don’t normally sit like this, usually I have Ella and Betsy side by side with Josephine sitting behind and I swap them around as I need them.
+They don’t normally sit like this, usually I have the Elna and Bernina side by side with the Janome sitting behind and I swap them around as I need them.